-Despite some users' hopes for a circular version, Apple hasn't changed the silhouette of the Apple Watch (Series 3 shown) from the start – and that may stay true with Series 4.
+Despite some users' hopes for a circular version, Apple hasn't changed the silhouette of the Apple Watch from the start – and that will apparently stay true with Series 4.

 Bloomberg reports that Apple is working on "a pair of new Apple Watches that keep the overall size of the current models," and that they will still work with bands made for the current and previous editions.

 And you might be looking at it above.
 This leak, alongside one of the iPhone XS, comes from 9to5Mac, a previously reliable source for Apple leaks.
 It shows the familiar design, albeit with a much larger edge-to-edge design and a fuller watch face that fills it up.
 More on that below.

 Looks legit to us.
 We're excited to see what other watch face options Apple cooks up.